vatpac-technology/sops/docs/controller-skills/CircuitOperations.md

 ## Sequencing

 In Class C airspace, separation is required between IFR and VFR aircraft.
-In Class D airspace, separation is only required between IFR aircraft.
-Nevertheless, controllers should still make all efforts to ensure an expiditious flow of traffic between aircraft in the circuit as well as aircraft arriving at the aerodrome from elsewhere.
+In Class D airspace, separation is only required between IFR aircraft (and SVFR aircraft in IMC).
+Nevertheless, controllers should still make all efforts to ensure an expeditious flow of traffic between aircraft in the circuit as well as aircraft arriving at the aerodrome from elsewhere.

 **ADC** are not permitted to vector aircraft, but there are a number of other tools available to help segregate aircraft within the circuit.

 !!! warning
     The use of these tools in no way diminishes the responsibility of VFR